elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/020-thoughts-on-mocking.md

 end
 ```

-If you guessed that the `expect_an_invalid_stop` method introduces a mock into these tests, you were right!
-While it might look a bit like magic on a first glance, I usually try to separate all but the most trivial mock logic into its own helper methods to make the tests easier to read and maintain.Below you can see what `expect_an_invalid_stop` actually does.
+If you guessed that the `expect_an_invalid_stop` method introduces a mock into
+these tests, you were right!
+While it might look a bit like magic on a first
+glance, I usually try to separate all but the most trivial mock logic into its
+own helper methods to make the tests easier to maintain.
+Here's what
+`expect_an_invalid_stop` actually does:

 ```ruby
 def expect_an_invalid_stop